 Day one – Fashionable Paris

-And I was one of those travelers.
-Explorers.
-Having the city only for myself.
+And I was one of those travellers… Explorers… Having the city only for myself.

 My first day in Paris was reserved for immersing in Parisian fashion.
 I had a nice and delicious lunch in one of the restaurants with a view of the Opera Garnier.
-And decided to spend my afternoon exploring some famous vintage shops in the Marais neighborhood in the afternoon.
-I never spent much time in this area and it was such a pleasant surprise for me.
-I just loved its picturesque streets filled with small cute stores, caffes and restaurants.
-The whole area has a young alternative vibe.
+And decided to spend my afternoon exploring some famous vintage shops in the Marais neighbourhood.
+I’ve never spent much time in that area, and it was such a pleasant surprise.
+I loved its picturesque streets filled with small cute stores, cafes and restaurants.
+The whole area has such a relaxed vibe.

 Marais is well known for some of the best vintage stores in Paris.
-You never know what you’re going to find in them – Dior earring or some other gem from 1980s.
-I wasn’t so lucky but I definitely enjoyed visiting them, checking the clothes they have and talking with other shoppers (some of the coolest people I saw in Paris).
+You never know what you’ll find in them – Dior earrings or some other gem from the 1980s.
+Well, I wasn’t so lucky… But, I definitely enjoyed visiting them, checking the clothes they have and talking with other shoppers (who were some of the coolest people I’ve met in Paris).

-I was feeling a bit sick that day, so I went to my hotel earlier.
-I get myself a nice cup of hot tea and went to sleep.
+I felt a bit sick that day, so I returned to my hotel early.
+I got myself a nice cup of hot tea and went to sleep.

 Day two – Impressionists’ Paris

-When I woke up the following day, I was feeling much better in the morning, so after the breakfast I was ready for some sightseeing again.
+When I woke up the following day, I was feeling much better.
+So, after breakfast in a restaurant close to my hotel, I was ready for some sightseeing again.
 Day two was reserved for learning more about and exploring the French Impressionism in Paris.
-It’s one of my favorite styles in painting and I am just overall in love with that time, bohemian life and the end of the 19th century.
+It’s one of my favourite painting styles, and I am in love with that time, the bohemian lifestyle and the culture at the end of the 19th century.

-I met Dario from the Babylon Tours below the Sacré-Coeur Church and we went to Montmartre where he showed me some of the places where Impressionists lived and worked.
-When you leave the most popular area of it behind you, some streets and houses still looks the same as they did at the end of the 19th century.
-You can almost imagine carriages strolling through its streets and music coming from the small cabarets.
+When we left the most popular area of Montmartre behind us, some streets and houses still looked the same as they did at the end of the 19th century.
+I could almost imagine carriages strolling through those streets and music coming from the small cabarets.

-After a short break and some tarte tatin, we continued to the Musée d’Orsay, THE museum if you want to see some of the most famous modern paintings.
+After a short break and some tarte tatin, I went to the Musée d’Orsay.
+That’s THE museum to visit if you want to see some of the most famous modern paintings.
 And it’s home to one of the best Impressionist collections in Paris.

-The building in which museum is located is a piece of art and history itself.
-It was built as a train station at the end of the 19th century and later on was converted to museum.
-So now it has this great combination of industrial architecture together with modern pieces of art and it works amazingly well!
+The building in which the museum is located is a piece of art and history itself.
+It was built as a train station at the end of the 19th century and later converted into a museum.
+Visiting it will provide you with a fantastic combination of industrial architecture and a modern art collection.

 Musée Marmottan Monet

-After a delicious lunch in a nice little restaurant close to the Musée d’Orsay, called Les Antiquaires.
-After a delicious lunch there, I went to another place with one of the best collections of Impressionists’ paintings in Paris – Musée Marmottan Monet.
+My guide gave me an excellent recommendation for a lovely little restaurant close to the Musée d’Orsay, called Les Antiquaires.
+After a delicious lunch there, I went to another museum with one of the best collections of Impressionists’ paintings in Paris – Musée Marmottan Monet.

 I visited it a few years ago on a student trip and have wanted to return since.
 The museum has a beautiful collection of one of the best female Impressionists – Berthe Morisot.
-And the largest collection of the works of Claude Monet.
-It’s not a busy museum so there is a lot of space to enjoy some of the masterpieces of Impressionism in peace and quiet.
+And the most extensive collection of artworks made by Claude Monet.
+It’s not a busy museum, so there is a lot of space to enjoy some of the masterpieces of Impressionism in peace and quiet.
 I’m always wondering why everyone is rushing to see Mona Lisa, while there are many beautiful museums around the city, like this one.

-After this visit to Paris, I am even more in love with Impressionism then before.
-If the hygiene was just a little bit better I would love to live in that time.
-I would be an art dealer and will go to the little trips to nature to paint with the Monet and Renoir.
-Oh, sweet dreams…
+After this trip to Paris, I’m even more in love with Impressionism than before.
+If the hygiene level were just a bit higher, I would love to live during that time.
+I would be an art dealer and go on little trips to nature to paint with Monet and Renoir.
+Oh, those sweet dreams…

 Day three – Modernist Paris

 To learn more about it, I decided to join a walking tour called the ‘Modernist Architecture’.
-During the tour I saw some of the houses built at that time and visited Foundation Le Corbusier and the modern architecture exhibition in the Palais de Chaillot (here is the online ticket for it).
+During the tour, we explored some of the modernist buildings, learnt about the movement and visited Foundation Le Corbusier and the modern architecture exhibition in the Palais de Chaillot (here is the online ticket for it).
 It was so interesting to see how the Modernist movement shaped the way we are living today.

 After the tour and a quick lunch, it was time to catch a train back to Amsterdam.
-My three days in Paris were dedicated to art, mostly Impressionism and the modern architecture.
-It was also dedicated to its former famous citizens like Monet, Renoir, Cezanne and Coco Chanel.
+My three days in Paris were dedicated to art, mostly Impressionism and modern architecture.
+I also tried to learn more about some of its famous former citizens like Monet, Renoir, Cezanne and Coco Chanel.

-However, once again I realized that traveling solo is not bad at all.
-And that French are some of the nicest people out there.
-And they really know how to cook well and enjoy the life.
-Maybe my next visit will be dedicated to learn how to enjoy life like French.
+However, once again, I have realised solo travel isn’t bad.
+And that French are some of the nicest people out there, who know how to cook well and enjoy life.
+Well, maybe my next visit should be dedicated to learning how to enjoy life like a Parisian.

-Au revior!
-Till the next time my dear city!
+Au revoir!
+Until the next time, my dear city!